swcarpentry/DEPRECATED-boot-camps/python/variables_and_types/Readme.md

 > If the implementation is easy to explain, it may be a good idea.
 > Namespaces are one honking great idea -- let's do more of those!

-This lecture will be structured as follows: I will be teaching the basics of two things: the python programming language (to a greater extent) and the ipython interpreter (to a lesser extent).
-The ipython interpreter is one of many different ways to implement python code.
+This lecture will be structured as follows: I will be teaching the basics of two things: the python programming language (to a greater extent) and the IPython interpreter (to a lesser extent).
+The IPython interpreter is one of many different ways to implement python code.
 As far as the python component, I'll shoot for a layered approach: I'l continue building on my previous concepts.
 It turns out that like any sufficiently complex topic, its not really possible to force the pedagogy into a serial stream.
 Also, we have a pretty serious time constraint.
 I'm just going to drop it on you.
 Because of the brief nature of this tutorial, I've included links to some excellent reference material.
 Also, if we have time, I'll take questions based on the specific programming needs of this class.

 Here is the reference material.